HPAT Preparation 2-Day Online Workshop

 The Health Professions Admission Test (HPAT) Ireland examination is the test selected by the Irish Medical Schools for undergraduate entry into medicine.

-Students attending this course receive the following benefits:
+Students attending this online course receive the following benefits:

 - Tuition from highly qualified and experienced educators.

 - Full length mock examination, under simulated HPAT conditions.
 Students attending the course are permitted to keep this sample exam.